robertwgehl/robertwgehl.github.io/_posts/2021-01-24-Staticman.md

 Update 3: Success in getting a comment posted!
 But the workflow is very convoluted.
 I know Staticman uses Github pull requests to work, so I have to merge each comment.
 That's fine.
 However, after I do so, I will have to move the data from my local version of my static site and then rebuild it via Jekyll.
 [There has to be a better way](https://www.youtube.com/watch?v=INX-KrjaNOo)!
 And I will figure it out.

 And, I do know I will have to style the comments, as well.
 One thing at a time.

+Update 4: I think it's done!
+Comment forms are styled for desktop and mobile, and the workflow is now improved.
+I initially set up my Github repository to be only the contents of the _site folder, but now the whole thing (warts and all) is in Github, which makes moderating comments much easier.

+Once again, thanks go to Travis Downs for his exhaustive post on how to get Staticman going, as well as some of his code.

+I do have a few more tweaks, but the [system is not down](https://www.youtube.com/watch?v=JwZwkk7q25I).